 - School Nursing team.

 - Children’s and Adolescent Mental Health Service (CAMHS)

 - Deaf CAMHS

 - Dwn Syndrome Association

 In addition to the above, the SRP has access to regular and on site services of a Qualified teacher for Vision Impairment (QTVI) and a Specialist Teacher for pupils with Cognition and Learning needs.

 How is Wellbeing of pupils promoted in the school?

-The Wellbeing Manager works with pupils on an individual and group basis with the aim of raising their self-esteem and feelings of wellbeing.
-The Wellbeing Manager, Paul Grainger works closely with the rest of the staff at Reculver who have a responsibility for the wellbeing of all pupils.
+The Director of Mental Health and Wellbeing works with pupils on an individual and group basis with the aim of raising their self-esteem and feelings of wellbeing.
+The Director of Mental Health and Wellbeing, Paul Grainger works closely with the rest of the staff at Reculver who have a responsibility for the wellbeing of all pupils.